remix-run/remix/docs/api/remix.md

 For [Cloudflare KV](https://developers.cloudflare.com/workers/learning/how-kv-works) backed sessions, use `createCloudflareKVSessionStorage()`.

-The advantage of KV backed sessions is that only the session ID is stored in the cookie while the rest of the data is stored in a globaly replicated, low-latency data store with exceptionally high read volumes with low-latency.
+The advantage of KV backed sessions is that only the session ID is stored in the cookie while the rest of the data is stored in a globally replicated, low-latency data store with exceptionally high read volumes with low-latency.

 ```js
 // app/sessions.js